wilsonmar/wilsonmar.github.io/_posts/2016-03-21-jekyll-site-development.md

    gem update --system
    </pre>

-   If you get this message:
+   If the latest version is not installed, you get a message like this:

    <pre>
 ERROR:  While executing gem ...
 (Errno::EPERM)